madfozjer/onlineshop/README.md

 ?
 My server 'can't serve' /dist folder or i get 'Cannot GET /' error.

-- Check if /dist folder is located under client/dist and if not move it there or change DIST_LOCATION at .env file in your server.
+- If you didn't run 'npm build', do it.
+If yes, check if /dist folder is located under client/dist and if not move it there or change DIST_LOCATION at .env file in your server.

 ## Afterthought